Agkistrodon bilineatus: Conservation status

 This species is classified as Near Threatened (NT) on the IUCN Red List of Threatened Species (v3.1, 2001).
 A species is listed as such when it has been evaluated against the criteria but does not qualify for Critically Endangered, Endangered or Vulnerable now, but is close to qualifying for, or is likely to qualify for a threatened category in the near future.
 The population trend is down.
 Year assessed: 2007.
+In 2012, it was again classified as Near Threatened.
+In 2013, Louis W. Porras et al. wrote that the species was in rapid decline.

 The primary ecological concern is habitat loss.

 Behavior

 Much like the cottonmouth, with whom it shares a genus, this species has a reputation for having a nasty disposition and being extremely dangerous, a reputation probably not well deserved.
-They are generally shy by nature, and if threatened their first instinct is to rely on camouflage.
+They are generally shy by nature and if threatened their first instinct is to rely on camouflage.
 If unable to do so they will use a threat display to ward off potential predators.
 The tightly coiled animal will raise the last several inches of its tail, this portion often being bright yellow or green in juveniles and a faded yellow or green in adults, the animal will then tail vibrate, creating a loud whipping sound against its coils or surroundings.
 This particular behavior is very reminiscent of caudal luring, though in a more violent fashion and is often accompanied by a strike or less commonly a gaping display similar to that of A. piscivorus.
 They generally will only display these behaviors when given no other choice.
 In captivity, A. bilineatus are often known for aggression stemming from their characteristic lack of predictability.